No ((n, k, d < 127)) code can violate the quantum Hamming bound: Bounds on quantum codes

 \section{Bounds on quantum codes}

 We make use of two bounds in this work, which we review in this section.
 The first is the Shadow Enumerator Bound discovered by Rains, that sets a limit on how many errors an arbitrary $n$-qubit code can correct~\cite{rains}.
-The second is a bound due to Li \& Xing that allows us to calculate a value of $n=N$, given a distance $d$, for which all $[[n>N,k,d]]$ codes satisfy the QHB~\cite{lixing}.
+The second is a bound due to Li and Xing that allows us to calculate an integer $N>0$, given a distance $d$, for which all $((n,K,d))$ codes with $n>N$ satisfy the QHB~\cite{lixing}.